Putting Culture at the Heart of Sydney's Growth

 Creating a better understanding of the true depth of cultural diversity that exists across the whole of Sydney is an important outcome for Sydney Culture Network.
 It will allow audiences to break through known worlds to experience the real Sydney.
 Understanding the challenges, opportunities and potential of the Sydney arts and cultural ecosystem has revealed many possibilities for collaboration.

-— Michael Dagostino, Director, Campbelltown Arts Centre
+— Michael Dagostino, Former Director, Campbelltown Arts Centre

 How will we do this?